tozd/dinit/README.md

 [waiting for another program to start](http://smarden.org/runit/faq.html#depends).
 There are two reasons for this.
 First, creating files inside `DINIT_DIR` directory (like runit does) requires `DINIT_DIR` to be writable, but writing outside of volumes in Docker containers is discouraged.
-Second, waiting for another program to start does not necessary mean that another program is also ready.
+Second, waiting for another program to start does not necessarily mean that another program is also ready.
 This means that often it is better to have a program-specific way to test if another program is ready which can be done inside the `run` file.

 ## Related projects